zoom-care/candidate-project-qa-automation/README.md

 - Less button should be displayed.
 Click on it and should go back to original state.
 - Click on the button and we should be navigated to log in page.

-### TC 5 : Verify Provider details and book appointment
+### TC 5 : Verify Provider details

 - Navigate to page https://www.zoomcare.com/schedule.
-- For avaialble provider and appointment details verify below details are displayed.
+- For available provider and appointment details verify below details are displayed.
 - Verify Clinic Link is present.
 - Verify Address Details Line 1 and Line 2 are present.
 - Verify "View Clinic Services" link is present.
 - Verify Map is present.
-- If appoitnment is present, verify appointment time button is present.
+- If appointment is present, verify appointment time button is present.
 - Click on the appointment button, we should be navigated to Log In page.

 ### TC 6 : Verify ChatVideo Row